jess/brownwebdesign/app/posts/2014-10-21-013627-october-mountain-trip.markdown

 Drive through a few streams to get there!

 <%= image_tag "blog/october2014/2014-10-19 12.20.25.jpg", class: '' %>

+You can see the falls from the road.

 <div class="row">
 <div class="columns large-6"><%= image_tag "blog/october2014/2014-10-19 11.48.44.jpg", class: '' %></div>